greyltc/put-arch-onto-disk/README.md

 You must run the script with root permissions.
 ### Recipes

-This will generate a 2GiB disk image suitable for dding to a USB stick in the current directory called bootable_arch.img:
+This will generate a 2GiB disk image (suitable for dding to a USB stick) in the current directory called bootable_arch.img:
 ```
 ./put-arch-onto-disk.sh
 ```
 ---
-This will generate a 4GiB disk image suitable for dding to a USB stick in the current directory called bootable_arch.img, then use dd to copy it to a USB stick at /dev/sdz and then delete the image file:
+This will generate a 4GiB disk image (suitable for dding to a USB stick) in the current directory called bootable_arch.img, then use dd to copy it to a USB stick at /dev/sdz and then delete the image file:
 ```
-IMG_SIZE=4GiB DD_TO_DISK=/dev/sdz CLEAN_UP=true TARGET_IS_REMOVABLE=true ./put-arch-onto-disk.sh
+IMG_SIZE=4GiB DD_TO_DISK=/dev/sdz CLEAN_UP=true TARGET_IS_REMOVABLE=true sudo -E ./put-arch-onto-disk.sh
 ```
 ---
 This will install directly to a device at /dev/sdz with a root file system suitable for a USB stick:
 ```
-TARGET=/dev/sdz TARGET_IS_REMOVABLE=true ./put-arch-onto-disk.sh
+TARGET=/dev/sdz TARGET_IS_REMOVABLE=true sudo -E ./put-arch-onto-disk.sh
 ```
 ---
 This will install directly to a device at /dev/sdz with a root file system suitable for a SSD/HDD and create a swap partition sized to match the amount of ram installed in the current machine and install a few addidional packages to the target system:
 ```
-TARGET=/dev/sdz ROOT_FS_TYPE=btrfs MAKE_SWAP_PARTITION=true SWAP_SIZE_IS_RAM_SIZE=true PACKAGE_LIST="vim sl" ./put-arch-onto-disk.sh
+TARGET=/dev/sdz ROOT_FS_TYPE=btrfs MAKE_SWAP_PARTITION=true SWAP_SIZE_IS_RAM_SIZE=true PACKAGE_LIST="vim sl" sudo -E ./put-arch-onto-disk.sh
 ```